Kar-3kn/Hackerrank/README.md

-C# gui application where user can learn python
+C# gui application where user can practice python coding and they can attend coading tests and quiz.